The listening brain

 Funded by: Macquarie University Cochlear Research joint Fund

-• Dr Heivet Hernandez Perez (lead)
+• Dr Heivet Hernandez Perez (Project Lead)

-• Professor David McAlpine
+• Professor David McAlpine (Chief Investigator)

-• Dr Amanda Fullerton – Cochlear
+• Dr Amanda Fullerton (Cochlear)

-• Dr Zachary Smith – Director of Algorithms and Applications, Cochlear
+• Dr Zachary Smith (Cochlear)

 • Dr Joerg Encke